 Secretary.
 The Secretary will have the powers and perform the duties that are incident to the office of Secretary under California Nonprofit Mutual Benefit Corporation Law, including overseeing the recording of proceedings of the Board, documenting the actions of the Board and its committees, maintaining the documents of the Corporation, and allowing access to these documents as the Board will direct from time to time.

 Treasurer.
-The Treasurer will responsible for oversight of the financial condition and affairs of the Corporation and will have the duty and power to keep and be responsible for all funds of the Corporation, to maintain the financial records of the Corporation, to deposit funds of the Corporation in depositories as authorized, to disburse such funds as authorized by the Board, to manage accounts receivable, make proper accounts of the Corporation’s funds, and to render accounts of all such transactions and of the financial condition of the Corporation, as required by the Board.
+The Treasurer will be responsible for the oversight of the financial condition and affairs of the Corporation and will have the duty and power to keep and be responsible for all funds of the Corporation, to maintain the financial records of the Corporation, to deposit funds of the Corporation in depositories as authorized, to disburse such funds as authorized by the Board, to manage accounts receivable, make proper accounts of the Corporation’s funds, and to render accounts of all such transactions and of the financial condition of the Corporation, as required by the Board.

-Executive Director.
-The Executive Director will preside over the day-to-day affairs of the Corporation under the direction of the Board and of the Chair, and will perform the duties and have the powers prescribed by the Board, including for example the management and reporting on Corporation programs, resources and work flow.
-The Chair will appoint the initial Executive Director of the Corporation, and such Executive Director is not required to be associated with a Member of the Corporation.
-As noted above, the Board retains the discretion to create an Executive Director role filled by a party who will not be deemed a corporate officer.
+[

 Salaries.
 The officers of the Corporation will serve without compensation, unless otherwise specifically determined and decided by the Board.